paranumal/libparanumal/README.md

 ---
 ### 5. Running the codes:

-Each solver in the `solver/` sub-directory.
+Each solver resides in its respective sub-directory in `solvers/`.
 Each solver sub-directory includes makefile, src directory, data directory (including header files for defining boundary conditions), okl kernel directory, and setups directory.
 The setups directory includes a number of example input files that specify input parameters for the solver.

 #### 5-1.
 Build libParanumal elliptic solver